 Completed or likely to complete 12 months rotatory internship

-MD occurred form the Latin word Medicinae Doctor, is a medical degree which denotes as a first professional graduate degree awarded after the initial graduation form the medical school/institute/university/college.
+MD occurred to form the Latin word Medicinae Doctor, is a medical degree which denotes as a first professional graduate degree awarded after the initial graduation from the medical school/institute/university/college.

-After the years of study and completion of examination, in a pre-clinical or clinical subjects of a non-surgical nature, the candidates receives MD degree.
-The specialty subjects which candidates can choose for specialization is mentioned in the table above.
+After the years of study and completion of the examination, in a pre-clinical or clinical subject of a non-surgical nature, the candidates receive an MD degree.
+The speciality subjects which candidates can choose for specialization is mentioned in the table above.

 Most recommended branches under Doctor of Medicine (MD) medical degree

-Pediatrics – Paediatrics also spelled as Pediatrics is the branch of medicine the involves the medical care of infants, children and adolescents.
-A medical doctor who specializes in this arena is known as pediatrician or paediatrician.
-Pediatricians works either in hospitals, particularly those in its sub-specialties such as neonatology or works as a primary care physicians.
+Paediatrics – Paediatrics also spelt as Pediatrics is the branch of medicine the involves the medical care of infants, children and adolescents.
+A medical doctor who specializes in this area is known as pediatrician or paediatrician.
+Paediatricians work either in hospitals, particularly those in its sub-specialities such as neonatology or works as primary care physicians.
 The word Pediatrics means ‘healer of children’ which is derived from the Greek word pais (child) iatros (doctor, healer).

 Master of Surgery (MS)